williammstockdell/dpm/README.md

 All modernizations, modifications, and new contributions are Copyright (c) 2026 Will Stockdell.

 Full, line-by-line identification of all modifications and author attributions is maintained transparently via the project's Git commit history (`git log`).

+## Building and Installing
+See the build_install.md document in the top level directory for instructions.